miloujb/feeling-lucky-punk/README.md

 ## How can I see your project?

-If you would like to see this project in action, please click [here]([https://feeling-lucky-punk.herokuapp.com/](https://feeling-lucky-punk.herokuapp.com/)).
+If you would like to see this project in action, please click [here]([https://miloujb.github.io/feeling-lucky-punk/](https://feeling-lucky-punk.herokuapp.com/)).

 ## How can I install your project?

-To run this on your own machine, please download the repo, cd into the `punk` folder, and run `npm i`.
+To run this on your own machine, please download the repo, and run `npm i`.
 One all dependencies have been downloaded, please run `npm start`.

 ## Acknowledgements